meodai/jade-inline-file/README.md

 # node-file-to-string
-node helper that outputs whatever textbased file (html, xml, svg etc..) as a string
+node helper that outputs whatever file (html, xml, svg etc..) as a string.
+Using a cache, and automatic transformers by file-type

 ## Installation
 ```